 By Boat Boats can access the Pacific coast of Katmai.
 Brooks Camp and other locations along the Naknek River drainage can be reached by power boat from the villages of Naknek and King Salmon.

-Brooks Camp, located on the Brooks River approximately 30 air miles from King Salmon, is a common destination for visitors to Katmai.
+Brooks Camp Brooks Camp, the most popular destination in Katmai, is approximately 30 air miles from King Salmon.
 Brooks Camp can only be reached via small float plane (chartered from many of the towns and villages listed above) or boat.
-Click here for a complete list of commercial services operating in and around Katmai.

 Travel Throughout Alaska Alaska is a vast landscape, with many popular national parks and other public lands.
 Check with the Alaska Public Lands Information Center for help planning your journey to other parts of the state.

 Learn more about traveling green during your trip to Katmai.

 PO Box 7